Friday Is the Final Day to Apply For the ‘Girls Who Code’ Classes

-GWC is an international program that provides young women from 3rd to 12th grade with the resources and encouragement to support their interest in computer science.
+Girls Who Code is an international program that provides young women from 3rd to 12th grade with the resources and encouragement to support their interest in computer science.
 They hope to increase the number of women who pursue the field professionally.

 It's the only club in the region offering opportunities for both local, female high school students and engineering students at Binghamton University.
 They are a national nonprofit group that is working to close the gender gap in technology and engineering.

-The goal is to help young girls build character and coding skills as well as promote female representation in STEM fields.This is an amazing opportunity for girls in our area and you can go here for more info and to get the application.
+The goal is to help young girls build character and coding skills as well as promote female representation in STEM fields.
+Many of the students had little to no prior experience in computer coding before this class.